Aberdeen sees double-digit emerging markets rebound in 2016

 "We are in almost like a waiting game where the value house will start to say 'maybe it's all in the price'."

-Emerging assets have had a bruising third quarter after violent gyrations in Chinese stock markets and a surprise devaluation of the yuan fueled concern over the health of the world's second largest economy.
+Emerging assets have had a bruising third quarter after violent gyrations in Chinese stock markets and a surprise devaluation of the yuan fuelled concern over the health of the world's second largest economy.

 The turmoil spooked emerging market investors, who pulled out record sums over the summer.
 The Institute of International Finance estimated in October that net capital flows to emerging markets will be negative this year for the first time since 1988, with foreign investment halving from last year and heavy outflows from residents.